-The piano lounge is Gregory’s living room, spacious and air-conditioned, with couches, tables, a grand piano, and a TV and more.
-Many of the House’s major events take place here, including our Wednesday study breaks.
-When not reserved for House events, the lounge is open 24-7 for studying, piano playing, TV and video games.
+The piano lounge is Gregory’s living room, spacious and air-conditioned, with couches, tables, a grand piano, and a TV, and more.
+Many of the House’s major events take place here, including many Dinner with Gregory conversations.
+When not reserved for House events, the lounge is open 24-7 for studying, piano playing, TV, and video games.

-Our screening lounge is home to the Film Culture Program and often used for House events.
+Our cinema lounge is home to the Film Culture Program and often used for House events.
 The lounge features a huge flatscreen and comfortable seating.
-Check the boards, the website and Film Culture facebook page for the busy screening schedule!
+Check the boards, the website, and the Film Culture Facebook page for the busy screening schedule!
 The Cinema is for Gregory events only-- it is not a reservable space.

-This relaxing hangout features a pool table, seating and an adjacent kitchen.
-Often reserved for regular House events such as BYOM or I Love TV, but otherwise available to residents via penncard 8 AM-Midnight.
-The pool room (but not the kitchen) can be reserved by students in two hour blocks.
+This relaxing hangout features a pool table, seating, and an adjacent kitchen.
+Often reserved for regular House events such as BYOM or I Love TV, but otherwise available to residents via Pennard 8 AM-Midnight.
+The pool room (but not the kitchen) can be reserved by students in two-hour blocks.
 Please observe cooking/kitchen rules.

 Group Study Room

-A workspace with computer for studying or projects.
+A workspace with a computer for studying or projects.
 Seats 4-6.
-Available to residents (ONLY) via penncard 24-7 or reservable in advance in two hour blocks.
+Available to residents (ONLY) via Pennard 24-7 or reservable in advance in two-hour blocks.

 The House Office

-The House Office is staffed by the House Coordinator on weekday morning/afternoons and by House Managers in the evenings and weekends; hours will be posted each semester.
-There is a substantial DVD and boardgame library, plus you can sign up for events, purchase Gregory spirit items, borrow pool equipment and gaming consoles and more.
+The House Office is staffed by the House Coordinator on weekdays morning/afternoons and by House Managers in the evenings and weekends; hours will be posted each semester.
+There is a substantial DVD and boardgame library, plus you can sign up for events, purchase Gregory spirit items, borrow pool equipment and gaming consoles, and more.

 The Common printer is located in the waiting area near the offices.
 Instructions for using the printer are posted nearby.